JanineCHEN/AAG-FP/README.md

 # AAG-FP
 This project presents a framework for extracting attributed adjacency graphs (AAGs) from floor plan images.
-This repository is the official implementation of paper <a href="https://caadria2022.org/wp-content/uploads/2022/04/42-1.pdf">ROBUST ATTRIBUTED ADJACENCY GRAPH EXTRACTION USING FLOOR PLAN IMAGES<a>
+This repository is the official implementation of paper <a href="https://caadria2022.org/wp-content/uploads/2022/04/42-1.pdf">ROBUST ATTRIBUTED ADJACENCY GRAPH EXTRACTION USING FLOOR PLAN IMAGES<a>.

 # Dependencies
 - Linux or macOS is required